 But here’s the magic of template families: here is Brine completely transformed into a Restaurant website called Basil.
 Below is the menu page, which uses a “collection page” to add items.

-And here it is again, transformed into a template called Hatch, which would work great for a personal website or freelancer portfolio.
+And here it is again, transformed into a template called Hatch, which would work great for a personal website or freelancer portfolio page.

 Here are more examples I really like: